HEALTH & LIFE SCIENCES NEWS

 HOW 2020 PRIORITIES WILL SUSTAIN AND PROVE HELPFUL IN 2021 AND BEYOND

 For hospitals and health systems, 2020 began and was primarily focused on issues like cost and payment models, Medicaid expansion and the wellbeing of clinical providers, including physicians, where statistics cite 40% are burned out.
 SinceCOVID-19, hospitals instantly pivoted to healing their communities and their staff, as well as rejuvenating the delivery system.
-“I was very pleased to chair a task force on COVID-19 pathways to recovery that produced a dynamic document that [...]
+“I was very pleased to chair a task force on COVID-19 pathways to recovery that produced a dynamic document [...]

 Continue Reading